tkareine/MiniFuture/README.md

 ToyFuture
 =========

-A Future design pattern implementation in Swift using libdispatch and POSIX mutexes and condition variables.
-It's an experiment, thus the name. *Don't use in production!*
+A Future design pattern implementation in Swift, using libdispatch and POSIX mutexes and condition variables.

+For now, this is an experiment, hence the name for the project. *You probably shouldn't use this in production.*

 Characteristics
 ---------------